L'Antoinette Stines

-Lenora Antoinette Stines Ph.d, O.D (born September 5, 1951), better known as L'Antoinette Ọṣun AwadeWemo Stines is a Jamaican director, choreographer, author, actor and dancer.
+Lenora Antoinette Stines (born September 5, 1951), better known as L'Antoinette Ọṣun AwadeWemo Stines is a Jamaican director, choreographer, author, actor and dancer.
 She is the founder and artistic director of L'Acadco: A United Caribbean Dance Force, an industry-leading contemporary dance company based in Jamaica.
 Stines is also the creator of the first Anglo Caribbean Modern Contemporary training procedure called L'Antech.
 L'Antech is an eclectic Caribbean contemporary technique (CARIMOD) that synthesizes African influences, Caribbean folklore, and is dominated by Jamaican Afro-Caribbean forms.

 L'Antoinette Stines holds a Ph.D. from the University of the West Indies (2010) Mona Campus in Kingston, Jamaica in Cultural Studies.
 Stines is especially acclaimed for her work as a choreographer, technique professor and teacher.
 She lectures internationally on the traditional dance forms such as Kumina, Bruckins, Nyabinghi, Dancehall and the contemporary dance synthesis L'Antech.

 Career

 In 1978, Dr. L'Antionette Stines founded Miami's first primarily black dance company, L'Acadco, with a vision of bringing together the tri-ethnic communities of Hispanics, African-American and Caucasian.
 Returning to Jamaica in 1982, L'Acadco was reborn with a different intention to present contemporary dance with a new voice, fresh and valid interpretations of the Jamaican landscape.
 Stines was the first choreographer to showcase Dancehall on a proscenium stage at the Little Theatre in Kingston, Jamaica in her renowned piece called "Bouyaka Bouyaka" (1984).
 Stines is also the first artistic director in Jamaica to fight the cause for payment of dancers.

 Stines released her first book, Soul Casings, on 5 July 2014.
 Soul Casings introduces L'Antech, the Anglophone Caribbean's first CARIMOD dance technique.
 The book is specifically designed as an introductory text explaining the path towards the philosophies underpinning the creation of the technique.
 Soul Casings was launched at the Philip Sherlock Center for the Creative Arts on the Mona Campus.
 Stines describes the title of the book as "I see the body as an encasement of the soul, and unless you engage the soul when you dance, then you are really just doing something else other than dancing", reported by the Jamaica Observer.